Saturday, March 29, 2025

 They then write a function that takes any and only integers and returns for each some other integer, and they put in their own integer, and it must output the integer that player 1 picked.
 Now player 2 must do the same thing.

-Player 2 gets a score which is the number of programming "tokens" (like "while" or "max") used in the function's definition, minus the number of programming tokens that player 1 used.
+Player 2 gets a score which is the number of programming "tokens" (like "while" or "max") used in the function's definition.
 The length of the input integer in base 2 is also added to one's score.
 Any other explicit numbers in one's definition are also actually counted for their length in base 2 when scoring, and not just as one token.
-Also, each token or number that player 2 uses that player 1 also used counts for double the points (as a way to encourage player 2 to have a different solution than player 1).
+Also, each time say player 1 uses a token or number that player 2 also used in their last code, an extra point is added to player 1's score.

 So far I've only tried playing with ChatGPT using a coding plugin, and ChatGPT played some rather uninspiring moves that were not very difficult to defeat.
 But I still think that the game could be interesting.